 To enhance the theatre community in Morgantown, West Virginia and surrounding regions by presenting live performances of classic, contemporary and new works that promote women and minorities in the arts; provide a venue for alternative theatre that addresses contemporary and sensitive issues through performance; provide a venue for new works and support the work of emerging playwrights and artists without bias; provide theatre accessible to those whom otherwise might not have the opportunity to experience live theatre due to physical, financial or geographical limitations.

 Administrative Structure/Advisory Board

-M. T. Pockets Theatre Company, Inc., operates under a founder-driven structure.
-The founder and artistic director are entrusted and empowered by the board membership to manage the day-to-day operations of the company.
+M. T. Pockets Theatre Company is governed by a Board, who entrust and empower the executive/artistic director to manage the day-to-day operations of the company.
 Board and ensemble members serve, in a volunteer capacity, as operational staff of the company.